top of page

 Food & Beverage 2

-Unfortunately, we have to be pretty critical of the stadium and its operations here.
+Unfortunately, we must be pretty critical of the stadium and its operations here.
 The lines at all the concession stands are far too long and slow.
 We talked to quite a few fans that spent almost 3 innings of time to get their food.
 We were hungry but gave up and ate after the game.
 It seems like a staffing issue.

 The actual offerings are good, although not exciting, but you should plan on eating before a game until they fix this problem.
 The food prices are very similar to many minor league baseball stadiums.
 There is a club-level bar called the High-A Bar.